YangZhangx/SMO-SAC/README.md

 Code for paper "Safety Enhancement for Reinforcement Learning with Sliding Mode Observer-based Control for Automatic Parking"

 ### SMO-SAC
-Sliding mode observer based soft Soft Actor-Critic
+Sliding mode observer-based soft Soft Actor-Critic

 # Introduction
 A method to improve the security of reinforcement learning with the reinforcement learning algorithm sac combined with a sliding mode observer.